 Fortune, which, reports these figures, warns that the study from which they are taken dates back to early 2017 – since when Netflix’s strategy has been far more focused on original content.
 It is still thought that licensed content still has the edge on Netflix Originals in terms of streaming numbers.

 Netflix viewing devices

 Netflix might have revolutionised the way we watch television, but that doesn’t mean that we no longer use televisions themselves.
-While the most popular device used to sign up to Netflix is a computer, followed by a phone, 70% of streams are viewed on televisions (though users tend to go through a period where they uses their computers as well).
+While the most popular device used to sign up to Netflix is a computer, followed by a phone, 70% of streams are viewed on televisions, according to Netflix statistics released in 2018 (though users tend to go through a period where they use their computers as well).
 This is even the case following the introduction of downloading content to view offline in 2016.

 Netflix devices: sign-up to six months

 This, according to Recode, applies whatever the genre, with television as dominant for children’s content as for documentaries.
 To facilitate this, Netflix has struck a deal with 60 TV operators around the world (starting with Virgin in the UK in 2013) to offer apps through cable or satellite television boxes.

 Netflix usage is of course not constrained to the television, with the part of the value on-demand television is that you can demand it in any given scenario.